NeoCIRCLE/neocircle/docs/install.rst

 If it is not running, you should set up your login manager or some other solution to automatically launch it.

-Add your primary key to the agent (if it is not added by your desktop environment)::
+Add your private key to the agent (if it is not added by your desktop environment)::

   $ ssh-add [~/.ssh/path_to_id_rsa]